ahhmed-hassan/Ask_fm/README.md

 - Listing the feed
 - Listing the System users
 - It's a file-based System, so everytime you close the program System will be updated
+ ## How to install and run the project
+ It's a one-file-cpp project, so downlaod the cpp file and via any C++ IDE or using a gcc compiler run it.